dnhkng/GlaDOS/README.md

 3. If you have limited VRAM, you can save 3Gb by using downloading a [highly quantised IQ3_XS model](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-IQ3_XS.gguf?download=true) and moving it to the models folder.
 If you do this, modifiy the `glados_config.yaml` to modify the model used: `model_path: "./models/Meta-Llama-3-8B-Instruct-IQ3_XS.gguf"`

 4. If you find you are getting stuck in loops, as GLaDOS is hearing herself speak, you have two options:
    1. Solve this by upgrading your hardware.
-You need to you either headphone, so she can't physically hear herself, or a conference-style room microphone/speaker.
+You need to you either headphone, so she can't physically hear herself speak, or a conference-style room microphone/speaker.
 These have hardware sound cancellation, and prevent these loops.
    2. Disable voice interruption.
 This means neither you nor GLaDOS can interrupt when GLaDOS is speaking.
 To accomplish this, edit the `glados_config.yaml`, and change `interruptible:` to  `false`.

 # Windows Run

-Prerequisite WSL2 with fresh drivers here is guide https://docs.docker.com/desktop/gpu/
+Prerequisite WSL2 with fresh drivers, here is guide https://docs.docker.com/desktop/gpu/
 1. `git submodule update --init --recursive`
 2. put models in models dir or mount that dir into docker container
 3. `docker build -t glados .`